 - 1 can (20 ounces) unsweetened pineapple chunks, undrained

 - 1/4 cup white vinegar

 - In a bowl, combine the sugar, cornstarch and seasonings.
 Stir in the pineapple, soy sauce and vinegar until blended.
 Pour over chicken.
-Bake, uncovered, 20-30 minutes longer or until a thermometer reads 185°, basting occasionally.
+Bake, uncovered, 20-30 minutes longer or until juices run clear and sauce is thickened, basting occasionally.
 Yield: 8 servings.

 Reviews forPineapple Chicken Thighs

 "Very easy and delicious!
 I added cut up red,orange ,yellow peppers, small onion ,celery and a few mushrooms to the dish just before adding the sauce.
 Took about 10 extra minutes but turned out great.
 Love one dish dinners not counting the rice pot of course!"

 "Since I was only cooking two chicken thigh for hubby and myself, I found a recipe divider and the portions for the sauce worked when they were divided down to 1/4.
 I cut down the first cook time to 10 min, then added the sauce and another 12 minutes later pulled it out and let it set while the rice cooked!
 I'm surprised that chicken this simple can be that good... and that easy.
 Served with jasmine rice cooked in chicken broth with a little salt with bell peppers and fresh cilantro just in the last minute of cooking the rice.
 Perfect weeknight dinner."

 "Really flavorful dish and super easy to make!
 The only changes I made were to use crushed pineapple and apple cider vinegar for the sauce, which was amazing when served over rice."